Engineering 100-950

 Once you have a sufficiently long test (2-3 minutes) and can see that there are clear changes in the data in the file created, you are done with the hardware portion of this lab!

 Make sure you save your file(s) on your computer!
-Maybe even upload it and share it with team members so you have a backup!
+Upload it and share it with team members so you have a backup!

 Then, delete the datalog file and any other .csv files off of the microSD card so that other teams in future labs have to actually do the lab themselves, and don’t just steal your data!